nodejs/node-v0.x-archive/doc/api/cluster.markdown

     });
     cluster.autoFork();

-## cluster.fork([env])

-* `env` {Object} Key/value pairs to add to child process environment.
-* return {Worker object}

-Spawn a new worker process.
-This can only be called from the master process.

-## cluster.settings

-* {Object}
-  * `exec` {String} file path to worker file.
-Default: `__filename`
-  * `args` {Array} string arguments passed to worker.
-    (Default=`process.argv.slice(2)`)
-  * `silent` {Boolean} whether or not to send output to parent's stdio.
-    (Default=`false`)

-All settings set by the `.setupMaster` is stored in this settings object.
-This object is not supposed to be change or set manually.

-## cluster.disconnect([callback])
+### cluster.disconnect([callback])

-* `callback` {Function} called when all workers are disconnected and handlers are closed
+- callback {Function} Called when all workers are disconnected and handlers are closed

 When calling this method, all workers will commit a graceful suicide.
-When they are disconnected all internal handlers will be closed, allowing the master process to die graceful if no other event is waiting.
+After they are disconnected, all internal handlers will be closed, allowing the master process to die graceful if no other event is waiting.

-The method takes an optional callback argument which will be called when finished.

-## cluster.workers

-* {Object}
+### cluster.workers, Object

-In the cluster all living worker objects are stored in this object by there `uniqueID` as the key.
-This makes it easy to loop through all living workers.
+In the cluster, all living worker objects are stored in this object by their `uniqueID` as the key.
+This makes it easy to loop through all living workers, like this:

     // Go through all workers
     function eachWorker(callback) {